deontic/repostchecker/README.md

 #### note:
-it _could_ (usually rarely) show a net::ERR_INCOMPLETE_CHUNKED_ENCODING error but it's harmless

-additionally, remember repostsleuth can't always detect reposts  (e.g when certain changes have been made to the image)
+remember repostsleuth can't always detect reposts  (e.g when certain changes have been made to the image)

 searching for the image on Google via uploading or searching for a transcription of the image usually yields results too